-One of the most fascinating shipwreck sites that has ever been discovered, the SS Republic Shipwreck is the main shipwreck that is presented in the museum.
-This amazing recovery is the largest Civil War treasure trove ever discovered.
+One of the most fascinating shipwreck sites that has ever been discovered, the SS Republic, is one of the primary sources of artifacts in the museum.
+This amazing recovery is the largest Civil War-era treasure trove ever found.

 History of the USS Republic

 This ship sank to 1,700 ft below the ocean surface and was thought to be lost for nearly 140 years.
 It was not until Odyssey came along, with their innovative technology allowing them to explore depths that were never before possible, that the shipwreck site was rediscovered.
-Odyssey began its efforts with retrieving items from the SS Republic in 2003 using brand new technology that completely changed the methods of the time.
+Odyssey began its efforts to retrieve items from the SS Republic in 2003 using brand new, innovative technology.

 Items found on the SS Republic

-From everyday items like combs and toothbrushes to one-of-a-kind pieces, the SS Republic was brimming with artifacts from every day life from this time period.
-These exhibits provide unique insight into how the passengers lived their lives and each item has its own story.
+From everyday items like combs and toothbrushes to one-of-a-kind pieces, the SS Republic was brimming with objects that give us a peek at life in the Civil War era.
+These artifacts provide unique insight into how the passengers lived their lives and each item has its own story.
 Just a few of the objects recovered on this retrieval mission include:

 - The original bell from the SS Republic with authentic 'Tennessee' inscription.